Absolute indices for determining compactness, separability and number of clusters: Numerical experiments

 \section{Numerical experiments}

-In this section, using both synthetic and real-world data sets we evaluate the performance of the proposed approach for determining compactness, separability and the number of clusters.
-We also compare new combined compactness and separability index with the following established cluster validity indices whose definitions can be found in the referenced literature. \begin{itemize} \item[1.]
+In this section, we assess the effectiveness of the proposed indices for estimating compactness, separability, and the number of clusters, using both synthetic and real‑world datasets.
+We also compare the new combined compactness–separability index with several established cluster validity indices, whose definitions are provided in the corresponding references: \begin{itemize} \item[1.]
 The average silhouette index ($S_{av}$) \cite{Rousseeuw1987}; \item[2.]
 Davies-Bouldin ($DB$) index \cite{Bouldin1979}; \item[3.]
 Calinski-Harabasz ($CH$) index \cite{Calinski1974}; \item[4.]
 Dunn ($Dn$) index\cite{Dunn1974}; \item[5.]
-Xie and Beni ($XB$) index \cite{Xiebeni1991}; \item[6.]
-Absolute $G$-indices ($G_{str}$ and $G_{rex}$) \cite{Zimek2020}. \end{itemize} Note that the index $S_{av}$ is the average value of silhouettes of all data points.
-Clustering was done by applying the discrete gradient method based incremental clustering algorithm.
-This algorithm constructs clusters incrementally starting from one cluster.
-Results from the previous iteration are used to construct starting cluster centers at the current iteration.
-Details of this algorithm and its implementation can be found in \cite{bagkartah2024}.
-Its source code is available at \cite{Github}.
-The compactness index is defined in \eqref{epsiloncompactdis}, the separability index is computed using \eqref{margintotal1} and the combined index is given by \eqref{combined}.
-The value of $\varepsilon$ is computed using \eqref{epsdef1}.
+Xie-Beni ($XB$) index \cite{Xiebeni1991}; \item[6.]
+Absolute $G$-indices ($G_{str}$ and $G_{rex}$) \cite{Zimek2020}. \end{itemize} Note that the index $S_{av}$ represents the average silhouette value across all data points.
+Clustering was performed using the discrete gradient-based incremental clustering algorithm, which builds clusters sequentially, beginning with a single cluster.
+At each iteration, the results from the previous step are used to initialize the cluster centers for the next.
+Details of this algorithm and its implementation can be found in \cite{bagkartah2024}, and its source code is available in \cite{Github}.
+The compactness index is defined in equation \eqref{epsiloncompactdis}, the separability index is computed using equation \eqref{sepindextotal1}, and the combined index is given by equation \eqref{combined}.
+The source code of the proposed indices is available in \cite{Github}.